AlternativeFFFF/Alt-F4/submissions/best-of-its-genre-nanogamer7/origins.md

 ### Automation defined

 The first difficult question we'll have to answer though, would be what automation even is.
-In Cities:Skylines for example you are building your city, which then (theoretically) functions autonomously.
+In Cities: Skylines for example you are building your city, which then (theoretically) functions autonomously.
 The difference here is, your job isn't to automate – the cars spawn out of nothing, choose their destination, and get there by themselves, once you build roads – but to manage it.
-In Minecraft on the other hand, you are the one to make the automation even possible – just with pistons and hoppers, instead of inserters and belts.
+In Vanilla Minecraft on the other hand, you are the one to make the automation even possible – just with pistons and hoppers, instead of inserters and belts.
 Comparing these two examples, I think you can loosely define the automation genre as *"making stuff that makes stuff"*.

 ![A simple smelting setup in vanilla Minecraft](media/minecraft-hopper.jpg)